SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Be careful with all your words to not propagate a negative narrative of adjing

+The ideal scenario to get them to switch to adjing is that they wanna try something new, try adjing, and end up liking it.
+For them to adj in tournaments, they need to have more incentive to adj, than to speak, which is hard.

 From the way my CUPD lore went down, it was clear that my bad impression of adjing just became worse.